-In a research that included 52 countries, the following ones managed to nab the unflattering titles of being the top 5 countries with the longest average commute time:
+In a research that included 52 countries, the following ones managed to nab the unflattering title of being the top 5 countries with the longest average commuting time:

-The same research also offer the top 5 countries with the shortest average commute time:
+The same research also offers the top 5 countries with the shortest average commuting time:

 People from Vietnam take slightly longer to commute (44 minutes), while China & Taiwan (50 minutes), Spain (51 minutes) and Italy (55 minutes) round up the list of top 5 countries with the shortest commute – with no country reaching a full hour.